-The drug addiction rate is on the rise in Southern California.
-And when it comes to Orange County, 35% of the adults have abused drugs at least once, which is distressing.
+The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 However, the substance abuse treatment centers in Orange County offer all the help you need for a lifelong recovery if you have an addiction problem.
-You’ll get proper guidance and support to lead a better life.
+You will get proper guidance and support to lead a better life.

-So, we’ve prepared this article for those seeking help and information on drug detox Orange County.
-Here you’ll see how long the detoxification process will take, the cost, and the aids you will get to complete the procedure.
+We've prepared this article for those seeking help and information on Drug Detox in Orange County.
+Here you'll learn how long the detoxification process will take, the cost, and the help you will get to complete the procedure.

 What Is an Addiction?

-When someone becomes obsessed with legal or illegal drugs and can’t seem to live without them, you can call it a drug addiction.
-This substance use disorder is a pretty common thing, and it affects one’s behaviors and brain activity.
-If not taken care of, it can become deadly in no time.
+When someone becomes obsessed with legal or illegal drugs and can't seem to live without them, you can call it a drug addiction.
+This substance use disorder is a pretty common thing, and it affects one's behaviors and brain activity.
+If not taken care of, it can quickly become deadly.

-If you have substance abuse issues and want to get rid of it, you should seek professional help immediately in any center in Orange County.
+If you have substance abuse issues and want to stop, you should seek professional help immediately from a reputable drug and alcohol addiction treatment center in Orange County.
 Otherwise, you will permanently depend on the drug, and the recovery process will be more complicated.

 Do I Need to Detox?

 If you are addicted to any substance and want to quit, detoxing is the first step of that resurgence.
-The road to complete abstinence is hard.
-Detox treatment aims at not only allowing you to stop using drugs or alcohol, but also to help you get rid of a range of disorders which typically affect patients undergoing rehabilitation, on their way to sobriety.
+The road to complete abstinence is difficult.
+Detox treatment aims to provide you with the relevant tools to stop using drugs or alcohol, and also to help you address any number of disorders that may typically affect patients undergoing rehabilitation.